dmentipl/dmentipl.github.io/README.md

-# Daniel Mentiplay (@dmentipl)
+# Daniel Mentiplay

 My personal website and blog written in markdown and generated with Hugo.
-Currently hosted on GitHub at <https://dmentipl.github.io>.

 ## Requirements